QubesOS/qubes-doc/InstallationGuide.md

 -   KDE taskbar might look ugly.
 This problem can be easily solved by turning composition on (it's called "Desktop Effects", and can be found in System Settings/Desktop tab).

--   Currently there is no support for delegating single USB devices to NetVMs, which likely mean that you will not be able to use your 3G modem.
-The only option is to delegate the whole USB controller to a NetVM, which, however, might not always be desirable, because of the other devices that are connected to this USB controller.

--   KDE might break after resume from suspend-to-RAM -- this is a KDE-specific bug and applies to some GPUs only.
-The solution is to switch off composition (normally Alt-Shift-F12) before putting the computer into sleep.

--   It might take up to 1 minute after you log in for the NetVM's network icon to appear in the tray -- be patient!

--   Under some circumstances, when you choose "Use All Space" during installation, the installer will not replace your boot partition but will create another one.

--   It might take up to 1 minute for some apps to start from a newly created AppVM.
-This happens only for the first time.

--   Installer doesn't enable ```qubes_setupdvm``` service by default, which prevents Disposable VMs from working correctly.
-You should enable it manually from the console in Dom0:

-    ``` {.wiki}
-    sudo bash
-    chkconfig qubes_setupdvm on
-    ```

 -   Installer might not support some USB keyboards (\#230).
 This seems to include all the Mac Book keyboards (most PC laptops have PS2 keyboards and are not affected).

--   ~~Virtualized tray icons might look incorrectly directly for some apps.
-This problem seems to vanish whenever the app refreshes the icon.~~ (Solved after updating to qubes-gui-dom0 1.2.11)

--   ~~If using a wired connection in netvm, it might not come up properly after suspend/resume.
-One may need to manually do ` ifconfig eth0 down; ifconfig eth0 up` in netvm after resume.~~ (Solved after updating to qubes-core-dom0 1.5.26)

--   ~~An inter-domain file copy operation might corrupt your files!~~ (Solved after updating to qubes-core-vm 1.5.28, see also [​this post for details](https://groups.google.com/group/qubes-devel/browse_thread/thread/ee627f9c0ecb4ec0))

 Getting Help
 ------------